-Chattanooga school bus driver was in another crash 2 months ago
+Chattanooga school bus crash: Sixth child dies

 In September, Walker was driving around a blind curve in a residential area when he failed to yield the right of way and sideswiped another car, according to the accident report.

-Walker "crossed over into the oncoming traffic lane to maneuver the bus through the curve and struck vehicle #2 in doing so," the report states.
+In the earlier crash, which Garrett described as a "minor wreck," Walker "crossed over into the oncoming traffic lane to maneuver the bus through the curve and struck vehicle #2 in doing so," the report states.
 "There were no children in the front rows, and no reports of any injuries.
 The damage (was) minor to both vehicles."

-Now, investigators are trying to determine why Walker was driving "well above" the speed limit Monday when the bus crashed and flipped on its side.
+Now, investigators are trying to determine why Walker was driving "well above" the speed limit when the bus hit a mailbox, a utility pole and flipped on its side as it struck a tree.

-And as 12 children try to recover in a hospital -- some with severe head or spinal injuries -- the families of five children will have to spend their first Thanksgiving without them.
+And as 11 children try to recover from the trauma -- some with severe head or spinal injuries -- the families of six children will have to spend their first Thanksgiving without them.
+Five victims remain hospitalized.

+"We certainly understand on this week of Thanksgiving (that) we all need to be with our families, appreciating them, thinking about our kids, because there are a lot of families hurting in our city right now," Mayor Andy Berke told CNN on Wednesday.

 Children were 'just hollering and screaming'